qwx9/chrab/matmeth.md

 To avoid discrepancies between GRO-seq and ChromHMM data, these were not intersected to provide counts of "active genes".
 Instead, HUVEC active promoters were defined as a merge between strong and weak promoters in ChromHMM data.

-For visual representations of each element, counts were split in classes based on either an A or B tendency, then again based on gene density (none, regular (<4 genes) and high), then once more by the presence or not of active promoters as defined above.
+For visual representations of each element, counts were split in classes based on either an A or B tendency for HUVEC, then again based on gene density (none, regular (<4 genes) and high), A/B/AorB consensus profile between 8 cell lines, and then once more by the presence or not of active promoters as defined above.

 Multivariate linear model of AB profile